Video CD: Development

 VCD enjoyed a brief period of success, with a few major feature films being released in the format (usually as a 2 disc set).
 However the introduction of the CD-R disc and associated recorders stopped the release of feature films in their tracks because the VCD format had no means of preventing unauthorized (and perfect) copies from being made.
 Despite this, As of 2013, VCDs were still being produced and released in several countries in Asia with additional copy-protection.

 The development of more sophisticated, higher capacity optical disc formats yielded the DVD format, released only a few years later with a copy protection mechanism.
 DVD players use lasers that are of shorter wavelength than those used on CDs, allowing the recorded pits to be smaller, so that more information can be stored.
 The DVD was so successful that it eventually pushed VHS out of the video market once suitable recorders became widely available.
-Nevertheless, VCDs made considerable inroads into developing nations, where they are still in use today due to their cheaper manufacturing and retail costs.
+Nevertheless, VCDs made considerable inroads into developing nations such as in Asia where low-cost VCD players as well as pirated copies of films were widespread.